phpmyadmin/phpmyadmin/docs/charts.rst

 Chart implementation
 --------------------

-Charts in phpMyAdmin are drawn using `jqPlot <http://www.jqplot.com/>`_ jQuery library.
+Charts in phpMyAdmin are drawn using the `Chart.js <https://www.chartjs.org/>`_ library.

 Examples
 --------